tophallen/fullcalendarRT/README.md

 the only exception to this rule is that http://localhost/all or http://localhost/ will show all events from all teams. http://localhost/ will prompt you to pick a team to view, but all is one of the options.

+To see individual persons or event types within a team you can use http://localhost/test#foobar the hash will filter for only events on that team with the title of the hash making it easier to have users or specific projects within the same team

 I built this as a team calendar at work, we just needed a simple scheduler, and with the way it scales for different teams, it is just what we wanted.